JamesRandall/FableElmishScaffold/README.md

 When generating code the scaffolder will walk back up the folder tree from the location you are inserting the code and look for this folder.
 If it finds it it will use your custom templates, if it doesn't it will use the defaults.
 This allows you to use different templates in different parts of a solution.

 ## Release Notes

+### 0.0.5

+* Added support for different ID types in the generated code
+* State management and types around API calls now includes setting and unsetting an IsLoading property
+* Added messages around submission of create and update forms
+* Updated scaffolded views to reflect API calls in progress (loading, saving etc.)

 ### 0.0.4